was in December of 2009.

 When I trained for the Boston Marathon and did a lot of strength training, I was able to relinquish the AFO - as if the AFO was something to be relinquished.
 I realize now that I probably would have been a lot more comfortable running the Marathon in the AFO but old habits die hard.
 The 'polio' mentality was one of coming out of braces and orthotics as soon as possible and to lose any outward signs of having been affected by the polio virus.
 As Katherine Ott said in a video about "Polio:Forgotten But Not Gone" it was the AIDS of its day.

 I could not shed my identity as a polio survivor and at that early part of my healing journey was not yet aware of how much my history of trauma was affecting my ability to find a steady path of health and wellness.

-After 8 plus years of being on a healing quest, I was led to Dr. Ryan Means, a chiropractor and then Jeffrey Spratt,MT who pioneered the Spratt Method of Muscular Therapy that heals and transforms the wounds of trauma.
+After 8 plus years of being on a healing quest, I was led to Dr. Ryan Means, a chiropractor healer who reminded me of the power of the mind to heal using the work of Dr. Joe Dispenza.

 I am training for my second consecutive Bermuda Half Marathon.

 I work out 5 days a week.